AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

 The following properties are the most commonly used to override [top-level settings](properties.md):

 - `size`—allocate fewer resources to a single background process
-- `variable`—instruct the application to run differently
+- `variables`—instruct the application to run differently

 ### Timing and queueing